emmacadavra/ci-portfolio1-spc/TESTING.md

 ![Mobile Lighthouse test - form-submission.html](docs/images/form-submission-mobile-lighthouse.png)

-Below are screenshots of the final, post-development results for both the mobile and desktop PageSpeed Insights tests for index.html and form-submission.html:
+Below are screenshots of the final, post-development results for both the mobile and desktop PageSpeed Insights tests for index.html and form-submission.html.
+The desktop scores were consistent across multiple browsers and devices, but the mobile versions fluctuated fairly significantly, which I mention in the **'Unresolved Bugs'** section below these screenshots:

 Desktop PageSpeed Insights test - index.html: